This page contains Chapter 8 from

 8. Abundant health

 So far in history, a deterioration of human health has, sooner or later, been the story of everyone’s life.
-Either a person’s health has declined precipitously, as in the case of a fatal accident or harsh act of violence, or else it has declined gradually, due to the ravages of one or more diseases that limited mental or physical capability, until the point of death.
-After a few short decades of life, consciousness has ceased.
-Loving relationships have been ruptured.
-Brains have turned to dust.
-Libraries worth of human experience are lost, comparable to the burning down of a library, in a calamitous transformation of knowledge into ashes.
+In some cases, a person’s health declines precipitously, due to a catastrophic accident or harsh act of violence.
+In other cases, their health declines gradually, due to the impact of one or more diseases or conditions that reduce mental or physical capability, until the point of death.
+Either way, after a few short decades of life, consciousness ceases.
+Brains turn to dust.
+Loving relationships are severed.
+Each time a single person dies, vast troves of human experience are lost, comparable to the burning down of a library, in a calamitous transformation of knowledge into ashes.
 Such, it appears, is the brutality of nature.

 And not only will we remain fit and healthy for as long as we wish, but we will grow even fitter and healthier than we can presently imagine.
 The transhumanist vision of “better than well” is within our reach – but only if we rapidly alter society’s priorities to give much more attention to this possibility of an unlimited abundance of health.

 Humanity has a long history in which at least some progress has been made in extending healthy lifespans.
 This progress has resulted from a better understanding of the causes of illness, and with the associated development of treatments and therapies allowing at least the partial restoration of health.